RunestoneInteractive/pythonds/_sources/AlgorithmAnalysis/Lists.rst

 want to time; the second parameter is a statement that will run once to set up the test.
 The ``timeit`` module will then time how long it takes to execute the statement some number of times.
 By default ``timeit`` will try to run the statement one million times.
-When its done it returns the time as a floating point value representing the total number of seconds.
-However, since it executes the statement a million times you can read the result as the number of microseconds to execute the test one time.
+When it's done it returns the time as a floating-point value representing the total number of seconds.
+However, since it executes the statement a million times, you can read the result as the number of microseconds to execute the test one time.
 You can also pass ``timeit`` a named parameter called ``number`` that allows you to specify how many times the test statement is executed.
-The following session shows how long it takes to run each of our test functions 1000 times.
+The following session shows how long it takes to run each of our test functions a thousand times.

 ::